THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: Related Work and Discussions

-Previous gradient compression systems (e.g., HiPress \cite{HiPress} and Espresso \cite{ByteComp}) focus on compression awareness and finding compression strategies and work division (e.g., compression on GPU or CPU).
+Gradient compression systems have been developed to train large models that are increasingly bottlenecked by communication, given the slower growth of bandwidth compared to GPU capability.
+Previous systems (e.g., HiPress \cite{HiPress} and Espresso \cite{ByteComp}) focus on compression awareness and finding compression strategies and work division (e.g., compression on GPU or CPU).
 These systems maximize the overlap of efficient communication and compression to hide existing overhead.
 THC, on the other hand, mitigates compression overhead by reducing the number of compress/decompress operations. \sysname is complementary with these works.

 {\bf In-network Aggregation for ML.} SwitchML \cite{SwitchML} and ATP~\cite{ATP} have demonstrated the benefits of aggregating gradients within networks, but they do not support compression as the data is restricted to the format that can be directly aggregated.
 OmniReduce~\cite{omnireduce} and ASK~\cite{ask} propose using a key-value data structure for in-network aggregation.
 However, these approaches require compressing the gradient data into the key-value format and make assumptions about the data itself.
 In \sysname, we support aggregation directly on compressed data, making it orthogonal to previous works.
 This leads to efficient in-network aggregation with compression.